-- 1 In the browser, right-click on the project name and then click Properties.
-The Project Properties dialog box appears. - 2 Click the Publishing Properties tab. - In the Wonderware Information Server URL box, type the URL where the Wonderware Information Server is located.
+- 2 Click the Publishing Properties tab. - 3 In the Wonderware Information Server URL box, type the URL where the Wonderware Information Server is located.
 Converted windows are published to this server.
 For example, http://MyWebServer/InformationServer.
-You must include the /InformationServer virtual directory as part of the URL. - The options on the Project Properties tab and the Data Source Properties tab are read-only at the project level.
+You must include the /InformationServer virtual directory as part of the URL.